Pratiikpy/Linera-Poker/README.md

 **Linera Poker** - Provably fair poker.
 Your cards, your chain, your game.

-*Featured in Linera Wave-6 Buildathon*
+*Featured in Linera Wave Buildathon*